WGBH-MLA/AAPB2/app/views/exhibits/eotp/5-interview-subjects.md

 ## Summary

-> **" We were all in consensus with Henry’s obsession to “honor the foot soldiers, the fan ladies, and the ordinary world parishioners,” doggedly organizing, marching, demonstrating for months and years.”** - *Jon Else*
+> **" We were all in consensus with Henry’s obsession to "honor the foot soldiers, the fan ladies, and the ordinary world parishioners," doggedly organizing, marching, demonstrating for months and years."** - *Jon Else*

 ## Extended

 Eyewitness and participant accounts of the civil rights struggle are at the heart of *Eyes on the Prize*.
 The authority that *Eyes I* lays claim to is drawn from the idea that those who lived the movement have a unique authority to tell its history.

 [Henry Hampton](/2-making-television-history#HenryHampton) and the [Blackside](/2-making-television-history#Blackside) filmmakers understood the pitfalls of memory.[<sup>34</sup>](/exhibits/eotp/notes#34) They also knew that some interview subjects’ views had changed since the 1960s and that this might color their accounts.
 Series producer [Jon Else](/2-making-television-history#JonElse) notes that former segregationists often disavowed their previous views when talking with the *Eyes* crew.
-As he writes, “somehow the old resistance got lost in a fog of revisionist politesse.”[<sup>35</sup>](/exhibits/eotp/notes#35) Still, the filmmakers believed in the power and authority of first-person accounts.
+As he writes, "somehow the old resistance got lost in a fog of revisionist politesse."[<sup>35</sup>](/exhibits/eotp/notes#35) Still, the filmmakers believed in the power and authority of first-person accounts.

 The producers of *Eyes I* interviewed a wide cross-section of people, including activists, bystanders, and segregationists.
 These interview subjects assumed different roles in their personal, professional, and political lives.
 They were ministers-turned-movement leaders, like [James Lawson](https://americanarchive.org/catalog/cpb-aacip_151-1c1td9ns49), sharecroppers-turned-activists, like [Unita Blackwell](https://americanarchive.org/catalog/cpb-aacip_151-0r9m32nw0m), and even segregationists-turned-civil rights supporters, like [Virginia Durr](https://americanarchive.org/catalog/cpb-aacip_151-1j9765b34k).